 School Accessibility – How accessible is the school for my child?

-There are two disabled toilets within the school.
+There is a disabled toilet within the school.

 What provision is in place for my child on school trips?